History of penicillin: Discovery of the properties of mould juice

-For the effect on the cultures of staphylococci that Fleming observed, the mould had to be growing before the bacteria began to grow, because penicillin is only effective on bacteria when they are reproducing.
-Fortuitously, the temperature in the laboratory during that August was optimum first for the growth of the mould, below 20 °C, and later in the month for the bacteria, when it reached 25 °C. Had Fleming not left the cultures on his laboratory bench and put them in an incubator, the phenomenon would not have occurred.
+To achieve the antibacterial effect on the staphylococci cultures that Fleming observed, the mould had to be producing sufficient amounts of penicillin no later than when the bacterial growth was beginning to form visible colonies, because penicillin is only effective on bacteria when they are reproducing.
+Fortuitously, the temperature in the laboratory during that August was optimum first for the growth of the mould, below 20 °C, and later in the month for the bacteria, when it reached 25 °C.

 Fleming was a bacteriologist, not a chemist, so he left most of the chemical work to Craddock.
 In January 1929, Fleming recruited Frederick Ridley, a former research student of his with a background in biochemistry, to examine the chemical properties of the mould.
 Craddock and Ridley could not isolate penicillin, and before the experiments were over, both had left for other jobs.
-It was due to this failure to isolate penicillin that Fleming abandoned further research on the chemical aspects of the mould juice in 1929.

-Fleming reported his findings to the British Journal of Experimental Pathology on 10 May 1929, and published them in the next month's issue, but the article failed to attract much attention.
+Fleming reported his findings to the British Journal of Experimental Pathology on 10 May 1929, and they were published in the next month's issue, but the article failed to attract much attention.
 Fleming was quite unsure of the medical application of his work and was more concerned with its application for bacterial isolation.
 The article also contained serious errors.
 Although Ridley and Craddock had demonstrated that penicillin was soluble in ether, acetone and alcohol as well as in water – information that would be critical to its isolation – Fleming erroneously claimed that it was soluble in alcohol and insoluble in ether and chloroform, which had not been tested.
 In fact, penicillin is soluble in ethanol, ether and chloroform.

-Further research was undertaken in the early 1930's by others including Harold Raistrick who confirmed the instability of penicillin in 1932.
+Further research was undertaken in the early 1930s by others including Harold Raistrick who confirmed the chemical instability of penicillin in 1932.
 While Fleming continued to send samples of the mould to researchers, the requests for samples tapered off.